-When your out-of-pocket spending hits $7,050 in 2022 — the amount you personally have paid, not the insurer’s share — you move from the coverage gap to the catastrophic coverage phase, where you pay just a small portion of your drug costs for the rest of the year.
+When your out-of-pocket spending hits $7,400 in 2023 — the amount you personally have paid, not the insurer’s share — you move from the coverage gap to the catastrophic coverage phase where you pay just a small portion of your drug costs for the rest of the year.

-Your spending likely won’t equal the $2,620 difference between the $4,430 you and your insurance company had already paid when you entered the coverage gap and the $7,050 out-of-pocket spending you need to get out because both numbers represent different calculations.
-The expenses that count to get you out of the coverage gap include the following:
+Your spending likely won’t equal the difference between the $4,660 you and your insurance company already paid when you entered the coverage gap, and the $7,400 out-of-pocket spending you need to get out of the gap, because both numbers represent different calculations.
+The expenses that count to get you out of the coverage gap include the following.

 A manufacturer’s discount on brand-name drugs in the coverage gap also counts in the calculation.
 Drug manufacturers pay 70 percent of the insurer’s negotiated cost of brand-name drugs to discount what you pay in the coverage gap.

-For generic drugs, Medicare pays 75 percent of the cost while you’re in the coverage gap, and you pay the remaining 25 percent.
-Only the 25 percent you pay for generics counts toward getting you out of the coverage gap.
+For generic drugs, Medicare pays 75 percent of the cost while you’re in the coverage gap; you pay the remaining 25 percent.
+Only the 25 percent you pay for generic drugs counts toward getting you out of the coverage gap.

-Your monthly Part D premiums, any portion of the costs your drug plan pays, and what you pay for drugs that aren’t covered don’t count to help you exit the coverage gap.
-But after you reach the catastrophic phase, you pay up to 5 percent of the price for each of your drugs or $3.95 for generics and $9.85 for brand-name drugs, whichever is greater.
+But your monthly Part D premiums, any portion of the costs your drug plan pays and what you pay for drugs not covered won’t count to help you exit the coverage gap.
+Once you reach the catastrophic phase, you'll pay up to 5 percent of the price for each of your drugs or $4.15 for generics and $10.35 for brand-name drugs, whichever is greater.

 When choosing a Part D plan, the Medicare Plan Finder can show you when you’re likely to enter and leave the coverage gap based on the costs each plan in your area charges for your medications.
 It also estimates your out-of-pocket costs by month and shows how much you would pay in each of the coverage phases for each plan.

 If you qualify for the Part D Extra Help financial assistance program, you won’t have a coverage gap.
-People with income and assets below a certain level can qualify for Extra Help, which helps pay your Part D premiums, deductibles, copayments and coinsurance.
+People with income and assets below a certain level can qualify for Extra Help for assistance in paying your Part D premiums, deductibles, copayments and coinsurance.